The earthquake was upgraded to 5.5, centered in the sea near Golden Bay - ExBulletin

 Then she upgraded it to 5.5 degrees.

-Online reports show that it has been felt as far north as Wellington and Christchurch.
+Online reports show it has been felt as far afield as Wellington and Christchurch.

 Sources